onap/sdc-sdc-workflow-designer/README.md

 Assuming you have created a dedicated Cassandra container as described in Database section, and the access to it is not protected with a password, the following command will initialize the database:

-`docker run -d --name workflow-init
+`docker run -d --name sdc-workflow-init
--e CS_HOST=$(docker inspect workflow-cassandra --format={{.NetworkSettings.IPAddress}})
+-e CS_HOST=$(docker inspect sdc-workflow-cassandra --format={{.NetworkSettings.IPAddress}})
-nexus3.onap.org:10001/onap/workflow-init:latest`
+nexus3.onap.org:10001/onap/sdc-workflow-init:latest`

 ### Troubleshooting

 In order to see if the Workflow Designer was successfully initialized, make sure the console does not contain error messages.
-You can also see the logs of the initialization container using `docker logs workflow-init` command.
+You can also see the logs of the initialization container using `docker logs sdc-workflow-init` command.

 ## 3. Backend